QodotPlugin/qodotplugin.github.io/docs/beginner's-guide-to-qodot/applying-textures.md

 The rest of this page will go through each of these steps.

+Warning
+{: .label .label-red }
-**Warning:** Never add new files to the `res://addons/qodot` folder.
-Anything you add here will be erased since Qodot can auto-update through AssetLib.
-You are free to use or remove files in `res://addons/qodot` as illustrated later in this page.
+Don't add new files to the `res://addons/qodot` folder.
+Anything added here can be erased if you update Qodot.
+However, you are free to use and copy files in `res://addons/qodot` as illustrated later on this page.

 Table of Contents: